 Deployment

 Gustwind sites can be deployed to any static host.
-The most difficult is building the site and you can either push this problem to a CI provider or build at the host itself.
-In either case you have to take care to install Deno as it’s not often available given it’s still a relatively new technology.
+The most difficult part is building the site and you can either push this problem to a CI provider or build at the host itself.
+The preferred deployment path is now the Node.js build.

-The general approach is to first set up a build script to install Deno and run Gustwind like this:
+The general approach is to first set up a build script to install Node.js dependencies and run Gustwind like this:

 build.sh